johnpyp/mini-me/README.md

 - `?commmand get <command>` - Same as running the command itself
 - `?<dynamic command>` - Print the response of a dynamic command

+## Command Nuances

+- Using `%or` separates the response of a command into multiple equally randomly chosen responses.

 ## Notes

 Required permissions: 2147814464